liangbryan2/bamazon/README.md

 as the packages are included in the dependencies in the package.json file.

 ## Using the program
+First you need to create a database in MySql with the code provided in bamazon.sql.
+Then you can run the following commands.

 Customer version
 ```
 node bamazonCustomer.js